 Leases in which the Group does not transfer substantially all the risks and rewards of ownership of the asset are classified as operating leases.
 Rental income arising is accounted for on a straight-line basis over the lease terms and is included in revenue in profit or loss due to its operating nature.
 Initial direct costs incurred in negotiating an operating lease are added to the carrying amount of the leased asset and recognised over the lease term on the same bases as rental income.
-The accounting policy for rental income is set out in Note 2.21(c).
 Contingent rents are recognised as revenue in the period in which they are earned.